CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_port_policy.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `description`:(string) Description of the policy.
-* `device_model`:(string) This field specifies the device model that this Port Policy is being configured for.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `unknown` - Unknown device type, usage is TBD.
+* `device_model`:(string) This field specifies the device model that this Port Policy is being configured for.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `UCS-FI-6536` - The standard 5th generation UCS Fabric Interconnect with 36 ports.* `unknown` - Unknown device type, usage is TBD.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.